2020 Subaru Legacy Trim Levels with Comparisons & Configurations.

 Your Limited trim of the Legacy costs quite a bit more but has the luxury features that have become necessities for some.

-Compare the 2020 Subaru Legacy Limited vs Limited XT Trim Levels.
+Compare the 2020 Subaru Legacy Limited vs Limited XT Trims.
 What is the difference?

 The "XT" in Limited XT is a reference to the engine that powers it.
 Coming standard on this model is a 2.4L turbocharged four-cylinder.
 It will produce 260-horsepower and 277 lb-ft of torque.
 It is paired with the same continuously variable transmission.
 This engine does reduce your fuel efficiency a bit.
 With a full tank, Subaru estimates you can go nearly 600 miles on the highway before needing to stop.
 Still, this turbocharged engine gets better fuel economy than the straight-six engine it is replacing from last year.